Jean-François Deniau: Biography

-Minister and diplomat
+Politician and diplomat

 In 1958, he became the director of Foreign Relations for the European Commission.
 He was the author of the foreword of the Treaty of Rome.
 In 1963, he was named French ambassador to Mauritania and in 1967 he was appointed as one of the French European Commissioners, as a member of the Rey Commission, in 1970 followed by his membership of the Malfatti Commission.
 He was responsible for the accession negotiations of Great Britain, the Republic of Ireland, Denmark and Norway, and for assistance to developing countries.

 In 1973, he entered the government of Pierre Messmer as Secretary of State for Coopération, and was then named Secretary of State to the Ministry of Agriculture and Rural Development in the government formed by Jacques Chirac after the election of Valéry Giscard d'Estaing to the presidency of the French Republic in 1974.
 In 1976, J.F.
 Deniau became France's ambassador to Madrid, on the request of the new king Juan Carlos, with whom he had begun a friendship during regattas.
-Deniau would play an active advisory role to the king and the government during Spain's democratic transition following the death of general Franco.
+Deniau would play an active advisory role to the king and the government during Spain's democratic transition following the death of General Franco.

 In September 1977, Jean-François Deniau was named Secretary of State to the Ministry of Foreign Affairs in the government of Raymond Barre, then Minister of Foreign Commerce (1978), and finally Minister of Administrative Reform in Raymond Barre's last government (1981).

 From 1978 to 1981 and from 1986 to 1997 he was a member of the French parliament.